Welcome Michigan Legislators!

 First.

-You should listen and engage when the Family Law Section brings proposed legislation to you implementing systemic change.
+You should listen and engage when the Family Law Section of the State Bar of Michigan brings proposed legislation to you implementing systemic change.
 You likely know our lobbyist, Stephanie Johnson of Khoury Johnson & Leavitt.
 She is well informed on the issues facing family law attorneys and our clients.
-The Family Law Section has been working on modifying the dedicated family court legislation, because that existing legislation has not worked out as intended.
-We are proposing that we change how judges are appointed and elected to the family law bench, imposing requirements on family law judges to have experience in family law cases, making changes so that the judges actually sit one judge for one family, and requiring family court plans that put judges with family law experience in the family law seat.
+The Family Law Section has been working on modifying the legislation that created the family division, because the existing legislation has not worked out as intended.
+We are proposing that we change how judges are appointed elected, or assigned to the family law bench, imposing requirements on family law judges to have experience in family law cases or to obtain appropriate training, making changes so that the judges actually sit one judge for one family, and requiring family court plans that put judges with family law experience in the family law seat.
+We need your help to accomplish these tasks!

 • Stay tuned for an introductory comment by the Family Law Section on the significance and goal of the Dedicated Family Court legislation.